merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 For D-Glucose (map 00500), on the other hand, there are many enzymes in the reaction chain that *A. macleodii* has but *T. thiebautii* does not.
 So that prediction looks legitimate -- *A. macleodii* could be cross-feeding glucose to *T. thiebautii*.
 Whether or not that _actually_ happens in real life is uncertain.
 First, *A. macleodii* would have to intentially create glucose (as opposed to funneling its energy and carbon into other things).
 Second, it would have to produce more glucose than it individually needs, and third, that glucose would have to make its way outside of the cell where *T. thiebautii* could pick it up.
 But this potential exchange of glucose is now a hypothesis that is testable either by experimental means or literature review.

+Regardless, one lesson to take away from this section is: predicting metabolic exchanges is fallible, so you should always check the predictions carefully before jumping to conclusions.
+Drawing the KEGG Pathway Maps is a great visual tool to help with this.

 #### Allowing for gaps in reaction chains
 You might be wondering if there is a way to change the stringency of the Pathway Map walks so that they can handle small gaps.
 Indeed there is!
 We can set the `--maximum-gaps` parameter to allow for some number of gaps in the reaction chains.
 Unfortunately, this won't fix the case of L-Tryptophan or L-Leucine, because the gap occurs right at the start of the reaction chain and you cannot build a chain that starts from nothing (Iva and Sam need to think about how to get around this edge case).
 However, it could help create a better ranking for other ambiguous cases in which the gaps are internal to the reaction chain.